1. A Wolf Spider with an Egg Sac

 14. American Cockroaches

-Anyone who knows me knows my aversion to this bug.
-It's probably an unhealthy phobia stemming from some forgotten childhood trauma, but seriously…these are the nastiest bugs I know.
+There are plenty of us who have a strong aversion to this bug.
+It's probably an unhealthy phobia stemming from some forgotten childhood trauma, but seriously…these are the nastiest bugs we know.
 However, I have been told they are harmless.
 As the largest cockroaches in Virginia, they are not overly common (as they are in some of the more southern states.)
-Not indigenous to the United States, they mostly likely came from Africa aboard cargo ships, but have thrived in humid and tropical climates in the U.S.
+Not indigenous to the United States, they mostly likely came from Africa aboard cargo ships, but have thrived in humid and tropical climates in the U.S. Unfortunately if you see one in your house the general rule is there are more, like a lot more...

 15. And of course, the Stinkbug

 The list wouldn't be complete without these pesky little guys.
 They are harmless, except for the foul odor they emit when squashed -- or even just touched.
 But they are EVERYWHERE.
 The Brown Marmorated Stinkbug (Virginia's most common), was only first discovered in the Eastern United States in 1998.
 For a relatively recent arrival, they have flourished, invading homes in droves in the cooler months.
-If you've been in Virginia the past few years, you know what I'm talking about.
+If you've been in Virginia for the past few years, you know what I'm talking about.
+It is a real problem and it stinks...

-So now that you know a few of my biggest fears…I mean, bugs that I find the creepiest, tell me about yours!
-Clearly, this cannot be the full list of bugs in Virginia, so I would love to hear about a few that your find particularly bothersome in the comments below!
+So now that you all have a few more fears…we mean, bugs that we find the creepiest, tell us about yours!
+Clearly, this cannot be the full list of weird bugs in Virginia, so we would love to hear about a few that you find particularly bothersome in the comments below!